applenob/paper_manager/README.md

-sbn   search by id nums, like (sbn 1 2) edit  edit one paper info by paper id, like (edit 1) path find path by paper id, like (path 1 2) help  help info quit  exit the manager
+sbn   search by id nums, like (sbn 1 2) edit  edit one paper info by paper id, like (edit 1) path find path by paper id, like (path 1 2) open  open paper to read by id, like (open 1) help  help info quit  exit the manager
 ```